dddrrreee/cs140e-23win/labs/README.md

 ---------------------------------------------------------------------
 ### Part 3: virtual memory

+We now build virtual memory which will let us add (1) general memory protection and (2) user processes that can safely run with their own private memory.

+Virtual memory is a simple concept --- it just replaces one integer (a virtual address) with another (a physical address).
+However, since this occurs on every memory access it has to be fast.
+This speed has hardware for virtual memory eye-poppingly complicated.

-Building virtual memory will require the most reading --- about 100 pages of the ARMv6 manual.
+As a result, this topic will require the most reading --- about 100 pages of the ARMv6 manual.
+(You should start now.)
 There's just no way around this; but after you understdand how to build virtual memory there's nothing more complicated, so anything else should be relatively easy.

   - ***pinned virtual memory***: you will build a simple virtual memory system from ARM documents.
 The interesting thing about this will